aavalam/aavalam/source/_posts/2013-03-09-ruby-2-dot-0-0-params-not-just-for-methods.markdown

 If you were to pass nothing at all to the Proc, you would get this: `["Joe", 23, {}]`

-Let's see what happens if you change the name, and give it a
+Let's see what happens if you change the name, and give it a some undetermined parameter:
-parameter:
 {% codeblock example_use.rb %}
 my_proc = Proc.new do |name: 'Joe', age: 42, **other_params|
   [name, age, other_params]